fgassert/fgassert.github.io/about.md

 With each project I seek to understand the fundamental issues, whether social, organizational, or technical, and find solutions that will last.

+I currently work on strategy and impact at [Vizzuality](https://vizzuality.com).

-Most recently, I led data and digital project strategy as [World Resources Institute's](https://wri.org)
+In the past, I led data and digital project strategy as [World Resources Institute's](https://wri.org)
 Data for Impact Lead, where I managed the development of [Resource Watch](https://resourcewatch.org)